ropensci-archive/finch/README.md

 #> 6 477550692       NA                         NA                 NA
 ```

 You can also give `dwca()` a local directory, or url that contains a Darwin Core Archive.

 ## Meta

 * Please [report any issues or bugs](https://github.com/ropensci/finch/issues).
 * License: MIT
 * Get citation information for `finch` in R doing `citation(package = 'finch')`
+* Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 [![rofooter](http://ropensci.org/public_images/github_footer.png)](http://ropensci.org)